 A program manager is responsible for taking charge of particular projects within an organization/firm.

-His/her job description entails planning and coordinating a set of specific projects.
+The program manager job description entails planning and coordinating a set of specific projects.
 It also involves providing documentation on every aspect of a project being worked on.